kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 ##### Which one to choose?
 - If we want rate limiting solution to be more accurate, but with a little bit of performance overhead, we need to go with TCP.
 - If we ok to have a bit less accurate solution, but the one that works faster, UDP should be our choice.
+- For majority of clusters out there, where cluster size is less then several thousands of nodes and number of active buckets per second is less then tens of thousands, gossip communication over UDP will work really fast and is quite accurate.
 ### Integrate everything
 - We have implemented the algorithm, created a set of classes and interfaces, discussed message broadcasting.
 But how do we integrate all this cool solution with the service?
 Let’s see what options we have.
 #### Solution 1 - as a library (Daemon)